Throwing Tall Porcelain Cylinders. 25-27 September

 In the unlikely event that Jo Davies Ceramics cannot deliver this course you will either be offered a refund or an alternative date to attend an equivalent course.

-If you need to cancel your place on this course then you will receive a 50% discount up to 1 month prior to the start date.
-If you need to cancel within one month of the start date of the course then a refund will not be possible.
-If you are able to find a replacement for your spot on the course, or we are able to find a replacement, then we will be able to arrange a refund.
-Please note that this will incur a £30 admin fee to cover the cost of credit card fees and other financial fees incurred by these transactions.
-As a small business, these costs mount up so we would ask for your understanding.
+If you need to cancel your place on this course then you can exchange it for a different course with Jo Davies Ceramics up to 1 month before the class starts.
+If you would like to cancel it outright up to 28 days before the class starts then only 70% of your fee can be refunded to you.
+This is to cover administration costs, card fees and the possibility your place cannot then be filled.
+However, if you need to cancel within 28 days of the start date of the course then a refund will not be possible.
+However, if you are able to find a replacement for your place on the course, or we are able to find a replacement, then we will be able to arrange a full refund minus a £30 charge for card fees.